-Rafinha Joins Flamengo After Bayern Munich Exit
+Rafinha joins Flamengo after Bayern Munich exit

 He began his professional career with Brazilian side Coritiba before joining Schalke in 2005 and spending five years in Gelsenkirchen.

-Flamengo announced the signing on their website, stating Rafinha would have his presentation at the club on June 24.
+Flamengo announced the signing on its website, stating Rafinha would have his presentation at the club on 25 June.

-His first-team opportunities were limited with Bayern last season, leading to his departure after their domestic double triumph.
+His first-team opportunities were limited with Bayern last season, leading to his departure after its domestic double triumph.

 He was joined by veteran wingers Arjen Robben and Franck Ribery in bidding farewell to Bayern at the end of the campaign.